 A “zygote” is the first, single cell formed by a fertilization.
 That metaphor of combination is expressed in the wordmark’s “o”, and in the magazine’s tagline.

-For this Québecois company (speaking in very general terms), there was also a goal of merging a North American boldness with European concision.
+For this Québecois company (speaking in very general terms), there was also a goal of merging a bold North American aesthetic with a European concision.

-Since the company has a fleet of vehicles travelling in and around the community of Lanaudière, Quebec, particular attention was paid to the design of vehicle wraps.
+Since Bessette has a fleet of vehicles travelling in and around the community of Lanaudière, Quebec, particular effort was made towards an eye-catching and memorable design.

-Each side features the company’s cool (summer) and warm (winter) colours.
+The vehicles are white and vibrant, and each side features the logo’s cool (summer) and warm (winter) colours.

-Among the ideas to be expressed in this design are the organization’s role of connecting people in the field, and enabling them to share ideas.
+Among the ideas to be expressed in this design are the organization’s role of connecting people in the field, and facilitating the sharing of ideas.

 Also to be expressed is the organization’s Canadian identity.
-This presents two challenges:
+Right out of the gate, this presents two challenges:

 1) There are thousands of Canada-esque logos.
 Given that, to overtly express the maple leaf image is to join them in obscurity, and saddle the client with a logo that may itself be pleasing to the eye, but is anonymous and forgettable.